 - Produce a sustained and complex written argument about a specific topic in kinship studies.

-- • Love, gender and power.
+- Love, Gender and Power

-- • Alternative forms of kinship.
+- Alternative Forms of Kinship

-- • Reproductive technologies.
+- Reproductive Technologies.

 Anthropologists have long been fascinated by kinship and marriage, which are central to human social organisation and to relationships of gender and power.
-In this subject we look at how anthropological approaches to these forms of relationships have changed over time and critically assess recent work in this field.
-We examine the role and significance of kinship and marriage in many different societies, looking at the diverse ways humans create families, and topics such as the concept of love and the darker side of kinship - family violence.
+In this subject you will look at how anthropological approaches to these forms of relationships have changed over time and critically assess recent work in this field.
+You will examine the role and significance of kinship and marriage in many different societies, looking at the diverse ways humans create families, and topics such as the concept of love and the darker side of kinship - family violence.
 The future of kinship and marriage will also be considered in the light of continuing social change and the development of new reproductive technologies.

 - One genealogical exercise (750 words equivalent) Genealogical exercise to be submitted online.
 (20%)

 - 2 Online quizzes (1250 words equivalent) Quiz questions based on online recorded lectures, readings and online activities.
 (30%)

 - One 2000-word essay.
 Essay to be submitted via Turnitin.
 (50%)

 For textbook details check your university's handbook, website or learning management system (LMS).